 The journey from Shangri la to Deqin was suggested in the Lonely Planet China as the “road less traveled” (compared to Dali & Lijiang), but of course this made the route popular to foreign travelers. :)

-The name Shangrila is a fictional Himalayan paradise described in Lost Horizon: A Novel by James Hilton in 1930s.
+The name Shangri la is a fictional Himalayan paradise described in a Novel by James Hilton called Lost Horizon.
 Several places from India to Tibet claimed to be the inspiration of this novel.
-In 2001, China renamed Zhongdian 中甸县 to Shangrila 香格里拉县 to attract tourists.
+In 2001, China renamed Zhongdian 中甸县 to Shangri la 香格里拉县 to attract tourists.

 It takes 11 hours via sleeper bus from Kunming to get there.
 It costs RMB176($25) and surprisingly comfortable.
 I slept the whole way.
 We were there hoping to catch the Horse Racing Festival which happens sometime on the 5th month of the lunar calender, which generally falls on mid June.
 We were a week too early but there were places to explore around here.
 And the most remarkable being the surreal scenery of the sky, meadows, and snow capped mountain.
 I will not contest it’s claimed name.

 The Old Town is going to be the main attraction.
 It’s a section of the town where traditional Tibetan culture were showcased.
 New buildings in traditional designs were built around the old buildings making it to a huge cultural village.
 It was full of shops and several restaurants and hostels.
 In the evening at 6pm, the villager come to the center to dance.
 In my opinion, it’s kind of Disneyland-ish.
 I was a bit dissappointed because I thought I’m coming to an authentic Tibetan town.
 I can see that there is a big plan for this county, serious building/construction is going there.